18kimn/blog/src/routes/[postType]/writing/setup/index.md

 And I continue writing my thought below.
-This metadata is useful for programmatic access, for example the "visualizing my brain" project that I noted above or indexing into the list on this blog, see the
+This metadata is useful for programmatic access, for example the "visualizing my brain" project that I noted above.
-[corresponding index file](/notebook).
 I have some Vim shortcuts that help me put in tags in this metadata section.
 Though I don't quite have a Zettelkasten system yet, I do believe in the usefulness of linking notes together, so I